zotko/zotko.dev/content/about/index.en.md

 +++
 Title = "About"
-Description = "Data Scientist, ML Engineer, and Open-Source Developer.
+Description = "ML Engineer, and Open-Source Developer.
 Explore my journey and skills."
 +++

 {{< typeit tag=h3 >}} Hey there! {{< /typeit >}}